panurge-ws/ng-imago/README.md

 loading_class: "ng-imago-loading",
 // The name of the class added to the image when an error has occurred
 error_class: "ng-imago-error",
+// set the loading/loaded/error class also on parent (if exists)
+parent_classes: true

 // auto-size
 // Scale mode